publishpress/PublishPress-Planner/src/readme.txt

 == Screenshots ==

-1. The Calendar
+1. With Calendar you can see your posts over a customizable date range
-2. Content Overview
+2. Content Overview is a single screen that shows the publication status of all your content
-3. Admin Panel
+3. In the Admin Page you can have access too all features and settings
-4. Custom Statuses
+4. Create Custom Statuses to define the stages of your publishing
-5. User Groups
+5. Organize your users into groups who can take different roles in your publishing workflow
-6. Metadata
+6. With Metadata your can customize the extra data that's tracked for your content

 == Installation ==
 There're two ways to install PublishPress plugin: